 There could be many reasons why a person decides to not engage in treatment or rely on only some treatment options.
-Some people decide not to take psychiatric medication because of unpleasant side effects or decide to manage their symptoms on their own.
+Some people decide not to take psychiatric medication because of unpleasant side effects, or they decide to manage their symptoms on their own.
 Some people don’t think therapy helps.
 What’s important is that the person is living a life that brings them satisfaction and happiness.

 However, without treatment some people aren’t able to achieve the type of life they’d like to have.
-In this case, a relationship build on trust will put you in a better position to discuss the benefits of participating in treatment and how it may help them achieve their life goals.
+In this case, a relationship built on trust will put you in a better position to discuss the benefits of participating in treatment and how it may help them achieve their life goals.

-Lack of awareness - How to communicate with your loved one
+Lack of Awareness – How to Communicate with Your Loved One

-Often an individual living with a mental health diagnosis – particularly one that involves a serious mental health condition (or one complicated by substance use disorder) – may not actively participate in their own recovery.
-This is known as Anosognosia [Ah-no-zog-nosha], a co-occurring disorder that can accompany a serious mental health condition and render the individual unable to recognize that they have a mental health condition and/or that they need to seek help.
+Often an individual living with a mental health diagnosis – particularly one that involves a serious mental health condition (or one complicated by a substance use disorder) – may not actively participate in their own recovery.
+This is known as Anosognosia [Ah-no-zog-nosha], a co-occurring condition that can accompany a serious mental health illness and render the individual unable to recognize that they have a mental health condition and/or that they need to seek help.
 This is especially troubling for families and friends who are often responsible for providing care for their loved one.

 While the goal of the MCU is to enlist the individual’s cooperation and develop the least restrictive treatment options, the MCU is authorized to recommend and facilitate involuntary hospitalization and treatment when necessary.

 The criteria for requesting an MCU varies depending upon the county or city mental health agency.
-However, a person experiencing a crisis that presents a danger of harm to self or others and is unwilling or unable to accept emergency services would qualify for mobile crisis services.
-If about you are unsure about the availability of mobile crisis services in your area or when it’s appropriate to call, contact the emergency mental health services in your county for more information by dialing 211.
+However, a person experiencing a mental health crisis that presents a danger of harm to self or others - and is unwilling or unable to accept emergency services - would qualify for mobile crisis services.
+If you are unsure about the availability of mobile crisis services in your area or when it’s appropriate to call, contact the emergency mental health services in your county for more information by dialing 211.

-Being prepared for a crisis
+Being Prepared for a Mental Health Crisis

-Being prepared for a crisis by learning about resources and support services allows you to act fast and make good decisions.
+Being prepared for a mental health crisis by learning about resources and support services allows you to act fast and make good decisions.
 You may find the information contained in NAMI’s publication, Navigating a Mental Health Crisis to be particularly helpful.

-Taking care of yourself
+Taking Care of Yourself